Harriet Beecher Stowe's

 100 x 98 mm

-Shown are original woodcut illustrations from the 1888 edition.
+Shown are nine original woodcut illustrations from the 1888 edition.

 Scans are from the originals.